History of equity and trusts: Corruption and inefficiency

 Part of the background to and causes of the English Civil War was the perceived sense that the King was arbitrary and was ruling despotically.
 This criticism sometimes arose from the behaviour of his courts.
 The most notable example was that of the Court of Star Chamber, which passed from being a popular court, known for its efficient justice, to be seen as a tool of repression.
-As has been seen, many similar criticisms were made of the Court of Chancery, despite the fact that its conscience jurisdiction was hardnening into Equity.
-There was a further complaint, however.
-That the Chancery was becoming corrupt and inefficient.
+As has been seen, many similar criticisms were made of the Court of Chancery, despite the fact that its conscience jurisdiction was hardening into Equity.
+There was a further complaint the Chancery was becoming corrupt and inefficient.
 It is certain that the Court had a terrible backlog.
-In the early part of the 17th century its backlog was estimated to be between 16,000 and 35,000 cases, with Chancellor making around 2,000 orders per year.
+In the early part of the 17th century, its backlog was estimated to be between 16,000 and 35,000 cases, with Chancellor making around 2,000 orders per year.
 This meant it was common for litigant to have to make 'gifts' to officials in order for their cases to proceed speedily through the courts.
 These corrupt practices became so common that the officials came to see them as customary fees which they were entitled to collect.

 The very procedure of the Chancery further encouraged waste, inefficiency and corruption.
 The Master of the Rolls could only sit when the Chancellor was absent, meaning he often could only sit in the evenings and his decisions were always subject to review by the Chancellor, which encouraged unnecessary appeals by litigants hoping for a different result to any decision the Master might make.
 This made the progress of cases proudly slow and confusing as orders made the Master were often reviewed and changed by the Chancellor, bogging the cases down and increasing costs astronomically.
 Likewise, Chancellors insisted on having all the facts ascertained before reaching any conclusion, however trivial, as at this time their decisions were final.
 This meant cases would have to adjourn often whenever a new fact arose so that depositions could be taken.
-When the case was heard again, however, much time had to be wasted in repeating the arguments that had already been made.
+When the case was heard again, much time had to be wasted in repeating the arguments that had already been made.
 Likewise, since Chancery officials were not paid a salary but rather made their living from fees, there was no incentive to process cases efficiently.
-Eg. the clerks in charge of making copies of proceedings came to enjoy an arrangement were litigants were forced to pay them to make a certain minimum number of copies of all cases papers, even if the litigants did not want some of these copies.
+E.g. the clerks in charge of making copies of proceedings came to enjoy an arrangement were litigants were forced to pay them to make a certain minimum number of copies of all cases papers, even if the litigants did not want some of these copies.
 Likewise, since they were paid by the page their handwriting and margins grew so large that, what would have normally taken six pages was written in forty pages' worth.

 These abuses and complaints meant that when Oliver Cromwell came to power during the Commonwealth, the jurisdiction and practice of the Chancery was soon reviewed.